MapColonies/automation-test-trigger/README.md

 Once installed, the tests will run automatically one after the other.
 If one of the tests gets stuck, the subsequent tests will not run until the issue is resolved.

-You can monitor the results through the POD named `EXPORT-MERGER`.
+You can monitor the results through the POD named `raster-export-qa-exporter`.

 To view the logs:
 ```